devjonix/hosguibase/README.md

-# Hosguibase - An UI toolkit
+# Hosguibase - A multi-backend GUI toolkit

-Hosguibase is an open-source Python toolkit for making graphical user interfaces.
-It uses other toolkits as its backends, creating a uniform, tkinter-like API from the developer's perspective.
+Hosguibase a toolkit for making graphical user interfaces using Python.
-This uniformity allows
+It has a tkinter-like API and it supports using other toolkits as its backends.
+Easy switching of the backend allows programs look native on many platforms.

-changing the look and the feel of the program with little to no effort.
+Moreover, some backends may be more suited for certain applications than others.
+For example, some are great for 3D graphics and games, other for web browsing and rendering, others shine in more technical programs.

 Feature wise, hosguibase does not aim to expose many features from its backends.
 On the contrary, we look for a